SanthoshSiddegowda/kwalee-tictales/README.md

 # Stories
 ---
-The goal of tictales is to create and share the best stories through an interactive story experience.
+The goal of stories is to create and share the best stories through an interactive story experience.

 ### Requirements
 ---